jensendarren/machine-learning-with-python/7-Dealing-with-Real-World-Data/README.md

 ## K-Fold Cross Validation Example

-Open the [K-Fold Cross Validation Jpyter Notebook](/examples/KFoldCrossValidation.ipynb) and have a play around!
+Open the [K-Fold Cross Validation Jupyter Notebook](/examples/KFoldCrossValidation.ipynb) and have a play around!